Fr. Antonio Llamas cmf (In Zimbabwe from 2002 to 2023)

 My name is Antonio Llamas, I am a Claretian Missionary who was ordained priest in 1994 and has been working outside Spain (my native country) for so many years in Argentina, Zimbabwe and now Italy.
 I have been working for 5 years in the North of Argentina, the border with Bolivia.
 Those years were so special and full of happiness.
-Since 2002, I have been working in Zimbabwe.
-For more than ten years I have been working in the rural areas, in Gokwe Diocese and from 2013 I have been living in a town outside Harare (Ruwa town), working in a Parish.
-At the moment I am working and living in the formation house of the Claretians in Harare.
+In 2002, I arrived to Zimbabwe.
+For more than ten years I have been working in the rural areas, in Gokwe Diocese, I have been living also in a town outside Harare (Ruwa town) and in Harare itself.
 I feel part of the mission of the Claretian Missionaries in the World and part of the history of the Claretian Missionaries in Zimbabwe.
 From August 2023 I started a new work in Rome as Secretary of Justice, Peace and Integrity of the Creation for my Congregation.
 Mwoyo wangu wasara kuZimbabwe!
 Ndinotenda Mwari nechipo chokushandira muZimbabwe makore anopfuura 20!

 Fr.
 Luis María Guerrero cmf (In Zimbabwe from 2002)